rasikjain/rasikjain-hugo/content/about.md

 slug = "about"
 +++

-## Who am I?

-Hi, I am <strong>Rasik Jain</strong>, Software Engineer / Architect / Entrepreneur based in New Jersey, USA.
-I enjoy building products and tools, talking to people, educating peers on cyber-security & problem solving.

-I have been working / consulting in IT industry for more than 15 years with clients from fortune 500 enterprises to small companies in tri-state area.
-Worked in different verticals like **FinTech**, Banking, Accounting, Healthcare, **Technology** and Telecommunication.
+I am **Rasik Jain**, a highly skilled **Software Engineer** & Architect based in New Jersey, USA.
+With over 15 years of experience in the IT industry, I have worked with a diverse range of clients, including Fortune 500 enterprises and small companies in the greater NYC area.
+My expertise spans multiple verticals, including FinTech, Banking, Accounting, Healthcare, Technology, and Telecommunication.

-I am currently working in **Full-Stack** Development using **ReactJs, TypeScript, GraphQL, MongoDB, Javascript, C#, .Net Core, AWS Cloud & SQL**.
-Worked with Clients in various roles from individual contributor to leading and managing a team.
+In my current role, I specialize in **Full-Stack** Development using cutting-edge technologies such as **ReactJS, TypeScript, NodeJS, GraphQL, MongoDB, Javascript, C#, .NET Core, AWS Cloud, and SQL**.
+Throughout my career, I have held various positions, from an individual contributor to leading and managing teams, demonstrating my ability to deliver exceptional results and drive project success.

-I have a **Master's** degree from Florida International University [(FIU)](https://www.fiu.edu).
+I hold a **Master's degree** from Florida International University [(FIU)](https://www.fiu.edu), which has equipped me with a solid academic foundation to complement my extensive practical experience.

-Other than software, I enjoy travelling, reading, family time and talking to people.
+Beyond my professional pursuits, I have a passion for travel, reading, spending quality time with my family, and engaging in meaningful conversations with people from diverse backgrounds.

-## Experience
+## Experience:

-As a consultant & Software Engineer, I was instrumental in helping clients to realize their objectives and goals.
-Worked with team members in gathering **requirements**, **design**, creating prototypes and **developing solutions**.
-Worked in team collaboration by following processes and methodologies involving **Agile** and **Scrum**.
-Worked with teams in securing the enterprise applications by finding security **vulerabilities** and mitigating **risks**.
-I also help and educate the team members and other engineers on **cyber-security**, software design, patterns and best practices.
+Throughout my career, I have played a pivotal role as a Software Engineer in helping clients achieve their objectives and goals.
+I have been instrumental in the entire software development life cycle, including **requirements** gathering, **design**, prototyping, and **solution** development.
+I thrive in collaborative team environments, following **Agile and Scrum** methodologies to drive efficient and effective project outcomes.
+Additionally, I have contributed significantly to enhancing application security by identifying vulnerabilities and implementing **risk mitigation** strategies.
+Furthermore, I have actively shared my expertise and educated fellow team members on **cybersecurity practices**, software design, **patterns, and best practices**.

-As an experienced professional, I was able to bring substantial savings in terms of financial and human resources.
-This involved **Process Automation, Continious Integration**, Testing, Code reviews, using appropriate tools and at the same time resolving scalability issues of the distributed systems by **Performance tuning** of underlying data queries and **Optimization** of **Server resources** and UI assets.
+As an experienced professional, I have consistently delivered substantial cost savings in terms of financial and human resources.
+I achieve this through process automation, continuous integration, rigorous testing, code reviews, and the implementation of appropriate tools.
+Moreover, I have successfully resolved scalability challenges in distributed systems through performance tuning of data queries and optimization of server resources and UI assets.

-## Interest
+## Interests:

-To keep my entrepreneurial spirit alive and catchup with evolving technologies, I love reading technical blogs on different subjects, enjoy discussion on [Hacker News](https://news.ycombinator.com) and checking out [Indie Hackers](https://www.indiehackers.com/)
+To foster my entrepreneurial spirit and stay abreast of evolving technologies, I avidly read technical blogs across various subjects.
+I enjoy engaging in discussions on platforms like Hacker News and exploring the vibrant community of Indie Hackers.

 ## Specialties/Skillset